rust-lang/blog.rust-lang.org/_posts/2015-04-10-Fearless-Concurrency.md

 atomicity of updates to them**, since no other thread could possibly have concurrent read access.

+It's worth pausing for a moment to think about this guarantee in the broader landscape of languages.
+Many languages provide memory safety through garbage collection.
+But garbage collection doesn't give you any help in preventing data races.

-In short, ownership and borrowing give rise to *two* key value propositions for Rust:
+Rust instead uses ownership and borrowing to provide its two key value
+propositions:

 * Memory safety without garbage collection.
 * Concurrency without data races.